 However, the high volume doesn’t necessarily equate to a bullish scenario, as it could represent a sell-off.

-Albeit, when applied correctly, it can signal a potential breakout if there is positive volume while the price is nearing a resistance level.
+When applied correctly, it can signal a potential breakout if there is positive volume while the price nears a resistance level.

-If the volume is obsolete, or if there is a high sales volume while the price is nearing a previous support level, a breakdown below that level may be probable.
+If the volume is obsolete or there is a high sales volume while the price is nearing a previous support level, a breakdown below that level may be probable.

 A word that everyone in the cryptocurrency space is familiar with.
-Volatility indicators help to display times when the market may be experiencing either wide price swings or times of consolidation.
+Volatility indicators help display times when the market may be experiencing either wide price swings or consolidation.

-High volatility during trending systems is a great compliment to swing traders, helping them to confirm desirable entry and exit points until the trend is broken.
+High volatility during trending systems complements swing traders, helping them confirm desirable entry and exit points until the trend is broken.